 Working poverty caused by low wages is a global issue and prevalent in many different industries.
 According to the International Labour Organization (ILO), more than 630 million workers worldwide — almost one in five, representing 19 per cent of all those employed — did not earn enough to lift themselves and their families out of extreme or moderate poverty in 2019.
 The COVID-19 pandemic had a significant impact on wages across the world, with two-thirds of countries experiencing downward pressure on the level or growth rate of average wages according to ILO estimates.
 Low wages are often caused by economic inequalities: they are threatening poverty reduction and hindering the fight against gender discrimination.

-In 2022, the UN Global Compact will launch a series of Think Labs that will shape thought leadership on critical sustainability issues to prepare for a net-zero, resilient future and a more equal society.
+In 2022, the UN Global Compact launched a series of Think Labs to shape thought leadership on critical sustainability issues to prepare for a net-zero, resilient future and a more equal society.
 Addressing low wages is not only an investment in human capital which can bring a range of returns, it is also part of all businesses’ responsibility to protect and respect human rights as outlined in the UN Guiding Principles on Business and Human Rights (UNGPs).
 Identifying the risk of low pay and acting to mitigate or remediate this risk is one way businesses can align with the UNGPs.
 Furthermore, as part of their responsibility to conduct human rights due diligence, companies should use their leverage and take steps in their supply chain to promote living wages where low pay is an identified risk.

 Ensuring living wages for all workers will accelerate the achievement of a wide range of Sustainable Development Goals (SDGs), in particular, Goal 1: No Poverty and Goal 8: Decent Work and Economic Growth, as well as Goal 5: Gender Equality and Goal 10: Reduced Inequalities.
 The Living Wage Think Lab will: